pkprincekumar7/annual-sports-event-full/README.md

 - MongoDB indexes are automatically created when the Player model is first loaded
 - Cache is automatically cleared on authentication failures
 - Request cancellation prevents state updates after component unmount
+- **Error Boundary** wraps the entire application to catch and handle React errors gracefully
+- **Logging utilities** are used throughout the codebase for production-ready error tracking
+- All console statements have been replaced with logger utilities for better production control
+- **Authentication persistence**: User authentication is preserved across page refreshes using JWT tokens stored in localStorage
+- **Optimized API calls**: `/api/me` endpoint fetches only current user data instead of all players, improving performance and reducing network traffic
+- **Modal UX**: Modals require explicit close action (X button or Cancel) - they don't close on outside click to prevent accidental closures

+## Security Considerations

+### Current Implementation
+- ✅ JWT-based authentication with token expiration
+- ✅ Password fields excluded from all API responses
+- ✅ Input validation on all endpoints
+- ✅ Admin-only endpoints properly protected
+- ✅ CORS configuration for cross-origin requests
+- ✅ Error messages don't expose sensitive information

+### Recommendations for Production
+- ⚠️ **Password Hashing**: Currently passwords are stored in plain text.
+For production, implement password hashing using bcrypt or similar library
+- ⚠️ **JWT Secret**: Ensure `JWT_SECRET` is set via environment variable and uses a strong, random secret
+- ⚠️ **CORS**: Restrict CORS origins to specific domains in production instead of allowing all origins
+- ⚠️ **HTTPS**: Always use HTTPS in production to encrypt data in transit
+- ⚠️ **Rate Limiting**: Consider implementing rate limiting to prevent abuse
+- ⚠️ **Input Sanitization**: Consider additional input sanitization for XSS prevention

 ## Splitting Backend and Frontend